zipkinlab/Wright_etal_2020_LandEcol/README.md

 ### Code/Data DOI:

-### Please cantact the first author for questions about the code or data: Alexander D. Wright (adwright@msu.edu)
+### Please contact the first author for questions about the code or data: Alexander D. Wright (adwright@msu.edu)

 ________________________________________________________________________________________________________________________________________